Murch News & Update

 James's latest works are developed by revisiting the subject of his painting over multiple sessions until the painting is completed, emphasising the need to be in front of the subject.

-James appeared on Landscape Artist Of The Year and filmed at Plymouth Hoe, painting Drake's Island on the 19th November 2019.
-You can view on this on Youtube and see more of James' paintings on his website!
-James is currently showing his wonderful collection in Torquay.
+James appeared on Landscape Artist Of The Year and filmed at Plymouth Hoe.
+You can view it on Youtube and see more of James' paintings on his website!
+James is currently showing his wonderful collection at Cockington Court in Torquay.